-Today we celebrate Saint Marguerite Bourgeoys (1620-1700), founder of the Congregation of Notre-Dame, and founder also of the first official school in Canada.
-A missionary from France in the mid-seventeenth century, she faced innumerable difficulties in her first years in the nascent Quebec City – then just a scrabbling outpost – before going to Ville-Marie (now Montreal).
+On this January 12th here in Canada we celebrate Saint Marguerite Bourgeoys (1620-1700), founder of the Congregation of Notre-Dame, and the first official school in what were the the untamed wilds of Canada.
+A missionary from France in the mid-seventeenth century, she faced innumerable difficulties in her first years in the nascent Quebec City – then just a scrabbling outpost – before going to the outpost of Ville-Marie (now Montreal).
 It was here she started the first elementary school, free of charge, in an abandoned stone stable, which caused some astonishment.
 For this was in the era when every female religious was cloistered, not ‘out in the world’, and there were attempts to unite her new Order with the Ursulines, making them contemplative.

-The year that Marguerite had set sail for Canada, 1653, was just four years after the last of the Jesuit martyrdoms, of Saints Jean de Brebeuf and Gabriel Lalemant, whose blood, we may presume, laid the seeds for the great fruit of Marguerite and all the early Canadian saints who would follow.
-Yes, we once had a Catholic Canada, which is still the ‘real’ Canada, lurking somewhere beneath the atheistic, secularized, culture-less, multi-culti hodge-podge, brought to its nadir under the socialist Trudeau, Sr. regime and his successors.
-This God-less Canada is all the past two or three generations know.
-Under Trudeau, Jr., we’re doubling down on killing our unborn children, and now allow the same via euthanasia for the born.
-It should not be a surprise that our once-peerless educational system has degraded accordingly.
+The year that Marguerite had set sail for the new world, 1653, was just four years after the last of the Jesuit martyrdoms, of Saints Jean de Brebeuf and Gabriel Lalemant, whose blood, we may presume, laid the seeds for the great fruit of Marguerite and all the early Canadian saints who would follow.
+We once had a Catholic Dominion, which is still the ‘real’ Canada, lurking somewhere beneath the atheistic, secularized, culture-less, multi-culti hodge-podge, brought to its nadir under the socialist regime of Trudeau Senior regime and his successors, and this atheistic Canada is all the past two or three generations know.
+Under Trudeau, Jr., we’re doubling down on killing our unborn children, and now our elderly, sick and abandoned, the country transformed by untrammeled and unchecked immigration.
+It should not be a surprise that our once-peerless educational system has degraded accordingly, imposing insane ideologies.
 Woe to the children.

 But hope is never lost!
 It is possible for Canada to once again become who she was, who she is, and who she might be again, by the grace of the good God.
 Pray to Saint Marguerite, the martyrs, and all the panoply of those early saints, missionaries and pioneers, known and unknown, that many may return to the true faith, and save Canada from the tragic path on which she now travels.